How to Start a Therapeutic Riding Program

 You should also check into the possibility of licenses being required by your city and state.
 You may need a business license and file additional forms to operate a therapeutic riding facility.

 It is important to obtain an insurance policy that covers liability and other potential needs.
-The coverage will protect you in the event that someone is injured by an animal or is in any other way injured on the premises.
+The coverage will protect you if someone is injured by an animal or is in any other way injured on the premises.

 Fundraising & Donations